FlavScents AInsights Entry: Ethyl Methylphenylglycidate (CAS: 77-83-8)

 4. Use in Flavors

-Ethyl Methylphenylglycidate is widely used in fruit-flavored products, particularly those mimicking strawberry, raspberry, and other red fruits.
-It serves as an impact note and is often used in conjunction with other esters to enhance fruitiness.
-Typical use levels in finished food products range from 1 to 50 ppm, with higher concentrations potentially leading to an artificial taste.
-The compound is stable under typical processing conditions but may degrade under extreme heat or acidic conditions.
+Ethyl Methylphenylglycidate is extensively used in flavor formulations, particularly in fruit flavors such as strawberry, raspberry, and other berry profiles.
+It serves as a key impact note, enhancing the authenticity and intensity of fruit flavors.
+Typical use levels in finished food products range from 1 to 50 ppm, with higher concentrations potentially leading to an overpowering effect.
+The compound is stable under typical food processing conditions, though it may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature